Accused Sexual Assaulter Confirmed to Supreme Court

+Brett Kavanaugh’s confirmation to the Supreme Court marks the end of a deeply divided battle over fairness, credibility, definitions of assault, and a woman’s right to decisions about her own body.

-As protests erupted outside the U.S. Capitol on Saturday afternoon, 50 senators paid the incensed women whose screams could be heard inside the gallery no mind, and confirmed Brett Kavanaugh to the Supreme Court.
+As protests erupted outside the U.S. Capitol on Saturday afternoon, 50 senators paid no mind to the incensed women whose screams could be heard inside the Senate gallery, and confirmed Kavanaugh to the Supreme Court.
 The final vote was 50 to 48.
 Kavanaugh’s appointment is for life.

+On Friday, it was pretty much a foregone conclusion that Kavanaugh would be confirmed after Susan Collins delivered a speech in which she announced that she’d vote yes.
+Still, it was shocking to watch an accused sexual assaulter get confirmed to the country’s highest judicial authority, in real time.

 Kavanaugh has been accused of sexually assaulting three women.